The Stepwise Deception: Simulating the Evolution from True News to Fake News with LLM Agents: Introduction

-\begin{itemize} \item We propose FUSE, an LLM-based simulation framework to investigate how true news gradually evolves into fake news, considering the roles of different types of agents and various social network structures observed in real-world. \item We introduce FUSE-EVAL, a novel evaluation framework to measure the deviation from true information during the news evolution process. \item We conduct experiments to show that our simulation aligns with real-world observations and previous studies. \item We propose and evaluate multiple intervention strategies aimed at mitigating the spread of fake news during its evolution. \end{itemize}
+$\bullet$ \textit{\textbf{Versatile Framework.}} We propose FUSE, an LLM-based simulation framework to investigate how true news gradually evolves into fake news, and validate through experiments that our framework successfully reproduces real-world phenomena by considering different types of agents and various social network structures.

-\section{RELATED WORK}
+$\bullet$ \textit{\textbf{Comprehensive Evaluation.}} We introduce FUSE-EVAL, a novel multidimensional framework to measure the deviation from true news during news evolution.

+$\bullet$ \textit{\textbf{Practical Insights.}} We propose and evaluate multiple intervention strategies aimed at mitigating the spread of fake news during its evolution.

+\section{Related Work}